ChengyiGong/IEOR4501-Final-Project-Group-31/README.md

 UNIs: cg3355, sh4326

+Chengyi Gong was unable to commit and pull the change from local after multiple tries with multiple methods, thus asked Shaohan to commit and update the changes.
+This refers to the revision with SHA b9ff8a01ebbe0e3e745237005862884a1ccfb0f2.

 The packages of specific versions listed in `requirements.txt` are installed by the authors locally, but may not be required to be exact the same if you are about to run the codes on your own computer.

 ## Overview